US forces Norwegian firm to abandon Nord Stream 2

 "We are implementing a plan to wind down our verification support to the project.
 As the situation currently stands, DNV GL cannot issue a certificate upon the completion of the pipeline," it added.

-A spokesman for the firm said the decision came following new US legislation passed on Friday called the Protecting Europe's Energy Security Clarification Act (Peesca).
+A spokesman for the firm said the decision came following new US legislation passed on Friday called the Protecting Europe's Energy Security Clarification Act.

+He declined to comment on how DNV GL's decision might impact the pipeline.

+"Legal requirements for certification and verification vary depending on national jurisdictions," he said.

 The latest blow to the Russian-German project came after previous US sanctions prompted Swiss-based firm Allseas to abandon pipe-laying on the last segments of the 1,224km pipe in late 2019.

-A Russian ship, the Fortuna, later stepped in to do the job instead.
+A Russian ship, the Fortuna, later stepped in to replace Allseas.

-The Fortuna completed a 2.6-km segment in German coastal waters in late December.
+The Fortuna completed a 2.6-km section in German coastal waters in late December.

-And it plans to complete the final, 100-km segment, in Danish waters, in work starting on 15 January.
+And it plans to lay the final, 100 km-long, segment in Danish waters, in work starting on 15 January.

-The Russian-owned Nord Stream 2 consortium and the Russian mission to the EU declined to comment when asked by EUobserver how DNV GL's decision would affect the project.
+The Russian-owned Nord Stream 2 consortium and the Russian mission to the EU did not comment when asked by EUobserver if DNV GL's decision would harm the project.

 The €9.5bn pipeline would mean some 80 percent of Russian gas exports to the EU would flow via Germany, making it easier for Russia to cut off countries such as Poland or Ukraine in future for political reasons.